Healing The World

 Neutrality when life is at risk is not a Jewish value.
 Silence in the face of injustice is not a Jewish value.
 The Jewish thing to do is to take a stand, to speak, to act. -Rabbi Rachel Timoner, Rosh Hashanah sermon

-Raise the Age: New York is one of only two states in the country which prosecutes all 16- and 17-year olds as adults, sending them to adult jails and prisons.
+In 2017, New York was one of only two states in the country to prosecute all 16- and 17-year olds as adults, sending them to adult jails and prisons.
 Young people in adult jails are much more likely to be victims of violence and 36 times more likely to commit suicide than those in juvenile facilities.
-Raise the Age changes the law to treat 16 and 17 year olds as the juveniles they are.
-In addition to advocating with key senators and assemblymembers, CBE teamed up with Central Synagogue to organize a 1,000-person action with Governor Cuomo just before his negotiations in Albany, contributing to the passage of Raise the Age in April 2017!
+Raise the Age changed the law to treat 16 and 17 year olds as the juveniles they are.
+In addition to advocating with key senators and assemblymembers, CBE teamed up with Central Synagogue to organize a 1,200-person action with Governor Cuomo just before his negotiations in Albany, contributing to the passage of Raise the Age in April 2017.

 Dinner: Volunteers may sign up to prepare dinner for 14 people (Dinner must be prepared outside CBE.
 We have no ovens, just a small microwave.)
 Volunteers prepare a nutritious, protein-based meal and arrive no later than 6:30 PM to serve guests.
 Volunteers should plan to stay to serve dinner and speak with the guests until around 8 PM.
 At least one person or family should sign up (two families can work together) and children may assist parents.

 Overnight: Volunteers (both men & women) may sign up to sleep overnight at the shelter.
 There will be cots and clean linens on site.
 Plan to arrive by 7 PM and depart by 7 AM the next morning after the guests leave.
 At least two adults must be present and teens over age 12 may stay overnight, as long as a parent is with them.